Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 38. ### Question38
-Which statements are true when multiple Scrum Teams work on a software product at the same time?
+Which statements are true when multiple Scrum Teams work on a Software Product at the same time?

 - [ ] All Scrum Teams work in their own version control branch.
 - [ ] Code is merged at the Scrum of Scrums.